Saša Radulović

-Saša Radulović (Саша Радуловић, [sâʃa radǔːloʋit͜ɕ] or [râduloʋit͜ɕ]; born 7 June 1965) is a Serbian engineer, economist and politician.
-He is a former Minister of Economy of Serbia and the president of Enough is Enough, a political movement in Serbia, for whom he ran for president in the 2017 Serbian presidential election.
-He served as a member of the National Assembly of Serbia from 2016 to 2020.
+Saša Radulović (Саша Радуловић, [sâʃa radǔːloʋit͜ɕ] or [râduloʋit͜ɕ]; born 7 June 1965) is a Serbian politician and economist who served as the minister of economy from 2013 to 2014.
+Formerly an independent politician, he is the co-founder and president of Enough is Enough party.
+He ran an unsuccessful campaign for president in the 2017 presidential election.
+He also served as a member of the National Assembly of Serbia from 2016 to 2020.

 Early life

-Born in Bihać to a Yugoslav People's Army (JNA) officer father, Radulović graduated from the University of Sarajevo's Faculty of Electrical Engineering, specializing in automation and electronics.
+Born in Bihać to a Yugoslav People's Army (JNA) officer father, Radulović graduated from the University of Sarajevo's Faculty of Electrical Engineering, specialising in automation and electronics.

 In the 1980s, Radulović was part of the New Primitivism cultural movement created in Sarajevo, together with Emir Kusturica and members of the rock band Zabranjeno Pušenje.
 His close associate Dušan Pavlović also comes from 1980s Yugoslav pop culture, as a former member of the Belgrade-based band Vampiri.

-His father, Budimir Radulović (Chief of the Army Medical Corps and other authorities), was killed on May 3, 1992 in the Yugoslav People's Army column incident in Sarajevo.
+His father, Budimir Radulović (Chief of the Army Medical Corps and other authorities), was killed on 3 May 1992 in the Yugoslav People's Army column incident in Sarajevo.

 He emigrated from the Socialist Republic of Serbia at the end of the 1980s.
 He lived and worked in several countries, including the United States, Canada, and Germany.

 Professional career

 In 1989, Radulović emigrated from Yugoslavia to Germany.
 The following year, he began working at Siemens AG on system monitoring for nuclear plants located in Germany, United States, and Russia.
 The job required him to move to the U.S.

-In 1994, he began working in Toronto, Canada, for Antares Alliance, a subsidiary of Amdahl/EDS, as a relational database development team manager, before switching to Interpro Medical Network, initially as vice president of development, and then as one of the members the Board of Directors.
+In 1994, he began working in Toronto, Canada, for Antares Alliance, a subsidiary of Amdahl/EDS, as a relational database development team manager, before switching to Interpro Medical Network, initially as vice-president of development, and then as one of the members the Board of Directors.
 From 1997 to 2001 he was the general manager of the company dealing with servers for TrueSpectre pictures.
 Together with colleagues from the company, he designed the architecture and algorithms that process images on the servers.
 From 2002 to 2006 he was an advisor to several investment companies.

 Radulović came back to Serbia from the United States in 2005, and became a pioneer blogger, writing on economics, business and tax reforms.
 Professionally, he owned a company and worked as bankruptcy trustee for several other companies.
 He is licensed as a bankruptcy trustee and portfolio manager.

 Radulović worked as Advisor to the Council of Europe, OSCE, US Embassy, GIZ, NALED, and the Association of Small and Medium Enterprises.
 He also provided training to the Serbian police and prosecutors on how to prosecute financial crimes.